-We continue to review how massage therapy heals the human body via various healing mechanisms we summarized in Diagram 1.
-We started this discussion in Jan/Feb (Part I) and Mar/Apr (Part II) 2010 issues of JMS and we covered the cellular stimulation, phenomenon piezoelectricity and streaming potentials.
+We continue to review how massage therapy heals the human body through various mechanisms, summarized in Diagram 1.
+We started this discussion in the Jan/Feb (Part I) and Mar/Apr (Part II) 2010 issues of JMS, and we covered cellular stimulation, the phenomenon of piezoelectricity, and streaming potentials.

 This and previous articles on the theoretical explanation of mechanisms responsible for the therapeutic power of massage therapy contained a lot of medical terminology and concepts.
-We recognize that readers may have some difficulties in reading these articles and effectively using information they contained.
+We recognize that readers may have difficulty reading these articles and effectively using the information they contain.

-In JMS we try to present information in the most useful form and we strongly believe in the great professional potential of our readers.
+In JMS, we try to present information in the most useful form, and we strongly believe in the great professional and intellectual potential of our readers.
 This is why we would like to equip you with as much scientifically updated information as possible.
-Also, we are sure that it is time for scientific data to replace personal opinions and anecdotal experience which we frequently see in many massage publications.
-To enhance the practical value of the article we included Practical Tips, which we hope will link theoretical information with its clinical application.
-Be sure to pay attention to these parts of the article.
+Also, we are sure that it is time for scientific data to replace personal opinions and anecdotal experience, which we frequently see in many massage publications.
+To enhance the article’s practical value, we included Practical Tips, which we hope will link theoretical information to its clinical application.
+Also, use data from tour publications to build productive professional relationships with the local medical community.
+Thus, be sure to pay attention to these parts of the article.

-Previously, in issue #3 of JMS we started to discuss scientific data which explains how massage therapy triggers local and general vasodilation.
-We reviewed how massage therapy affects vasodilation through its mechanical actions and the effect of ischemic compression on local circulation in the area of the trigger point.
+Previously, in issue #3 of JMS, we began discussing scientific data that explains how massage therapy triggers local and general vasodilation.
+We reviewed how massage therapy affects vasodilation through its mechanical actions, and the effect of ischemic compression on local circulation in the trigger-point area.

-In Diagram 1 we summarized the clinical effects of therapeutic massage.
-We based this schematic on publications which scientifically examined therapeutic mechanisms of massage therapy.
-As mentioned above we have already discussed the impact of therapeutic massage on the cellular function and electrical environment (see January/February and March/April 2010 issues of JMS).
-To replay the diagram please click at the beginning of the sliding bar (blue line) located just below the diagram.
+In Diagram 1, we summarized the clinical effects of therapeutic massage.
+We based this schematic on publications that scientifically examined the therapeutic mechanisms of massage therapy.
+As mentioned above, we have already discussed the impact of therapeutic massage on cellular function and the electrical environment (see the January/February and March/April 2010 issues of JMS).
+To replay the diagram, please click on the ‘play’ button at the beginning of the sliding bar (blue line) located just below the diagram.

 Diagram 1.
 Local healing mechanisms of massage therapy

-In this article, which concludes Part III, we are going to concentrate on what reflex mechanisms massage therapy uses to enhance local and general vasodilation.
-The concept of reflex mechanism means that the practitioner who uses the scientifically based application of massage techniques is able to actively involve the client’s nervous system to stimulate local and general circulation.
-Two major reflex mechanisms which massage therapy uses to stimulate vasodilation are axon reflex and central mechanism.
+In this article, which concludes Part III, we will focus on the reflex mechanisms massage therapy uses to enhance local and general vasodilation.
+The concept of a reflex mechanism means that the practitioner who uses scientifically based massage techniques can actively involve the client’s nervous system to stimulate local and general circulation.
+Two major reflex mechanisms that massage therapy uses to stimulate vasodilation are the Axon Reflex and the Central Mechanism of Vasodilation.

 AXON REFLEX

-Axon reflex is a less known factor responsible for reflex vasodilation.
-It was described and studied in 1941 by Dr. Leroy.
-This important information is rarely mentioned in massage publications, but it has great practical value.
-We will examine axon reflex with the help of Diagram 2 presented below.
+Axon reflex is a lesser-known factor responsible for reflex vasodilation.
+This important information is largely absent from massage publications, yet it has great practical value.
+We will examine the axon reflex using Diagram 2 below.

-The motor responses are a result of the activation of the upper (in the brain) or lower (in the spinal cord) motor centers, which are quite different.
-In the first case (upper motor centers) the decrease in the outside temperature forces one to wear additional clothing, but he or she may think for a while what exact sweater or jacket to choose before making the final decision of actually putting on additional clothes.
-In the second case (lower motor centers) cutting the finger produces immediate motor responses in the form of a quick hand withdrawal to minimize further damage.
-The obvious difference in both responses depends on the level of possible damage.
+Motor responses result from the upper (cerebral) or lower (spinal) motor centers, which are quite different.
+In the first case (upper motor centers), a decrease in outside temperature forces one to wear additional clothing, but a person may take some time to decide which exact sweater or jacket to choose before finally putting on additional clothes.
+In the second case (lower motor centers), cutting the finger elicits immediate motor responses, such as a quick hand withdrawal, to minimize further damage.
+The obvious difference between the two responses depends on the level of potential damage.

-When the practitioner places hands on the client’s body, it will initially respond with local reflex vascoconstriction.
-This is the normal protective reaction of CNS.
-If the practitioner continues to apply massage strokes to the affected area and uses the correct massage protocol, the spinal cord will recognize that the activation of sensory receptors in the affected area is harmless, and that the spinal cord will greatly diminish motor response (i.e., signal to trigger the vascoconstriction) with following local vasodilation in the massaged area.
+When the practitioner places their hands on the client’s body, the initial body response is local reflex vasoconstriction.
+This is the normal protective reaction of the CNS.
+If the practitioner continues to apply massage strokes to the affected area and uses the correct massage protocol, the spinal cord will recognize that the activation of sensory receptors in the affected area is harmless, and it will greatly diminish the motor response responsible for the initial vasoconstriction, with the following local vasodilation in the massaged area.

-To reinforce vasodilation in the massaged area the body also employs the axon reflex, which is an important mechanism the practitioner should use to increase and maintain local vasodilation.
-Dr. LeRoy (1941) was the first scientist who pointed to the possible involvement of the axon reflex in local and general vasodilation triggered by massage therapy.
-Peripheral vasodilation triggered by axon reflex can be the result of inflammation in the nerve itself (as a pathological condition) or by repetitive and intense mechanical stimulation of the soft tissues, e.g., massage stroke (Jacobs, 1954).
-Beside peripheral vasodilation the axon reflex is responsible for the increase of sweat production as a result of sweat gland stimulation (Schmidt et al, 2011).
+To reinforce vasodilation in the massaged area, the body also employs the Axon Reflex (AR), an important mechanism that the practitioner should use to increase and maintain local vasodilation.
+Dr. LeRoy (1941) was the first scientist to point to the possible involvement of the AR in local and general vasodilation triggered by massage therapy.
+Peripheral vasodilation triggered by AR can result from inflammation within the nerve (as a pathological condition) or from repetitive, intense mechanical stimulation of the soft tissues, e.g., massage strokes (Jacobs, 1954).
+Besides peripheral vasodilation, the AR is responsible for the increase of sweat production as a result of sweat gland stimulation (Schmidt et al, 2011).

-Let’s review the mechanism of the axon reflex with the help of the interactive Diagram 2 presented below.
-To start the interactive diagram, please click ‘play’ button below diagram.
-To replay the diagram please click at the beginning of the sliding bar just below the diagram.
+Let’s review the AR mechanism using the interactive Diagram 2 below.
+To start the interactive diagram, please click the ‘play’ button below.
+To replay the diagram, please click on the ‘play’ button at the beginning of the sliding bar just below the diagram.

 Diagram 2.
 Axon Reflex